fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 ## Review the Updated Docs UI

 The FastAPI code is still the same as above, we still use `Hero`, `HeroCreate`, and `HeroRead`.
-But now we define them in a smarter way with inheritance.
+But now, we define them in a smarter way with inheritance.

 So, we can jump to the docs UI right away and see how they look with the updated data.